britram/taps-transports/draft-ietf-taps-transports.md

 The transport protocol components provided by MPTCP in addition to TCP therefore are:

-- congestion control with load balancing over mutiple connections
+- congestion control with load balancing over mutiple connections.
-- endpoint multiplexing of a single byte stream (higher throughput)
+- endpoint multiplexing of a single byte stream (higher throughput).
-- resilience to network failure and/or handover
+- resilience to network failure and/or handover.

 [AUTHOR'S NOTE: it is unclear whether MPTCP has to provide data bundling.]
 [AUTHOR'S NOTE: AF muliplexing? sub-flows can be started over IPv4 or IPv6 for